 2001 Meghan Hungate

 2007 Lauren Clark

 2008 Jamisen Etzel

 2014 Christopher Paul

-Christopher J. Paul, 2014 Winner of the Harold Webb, Jr. Award for Excellence in Political Science and Dr. Dunham, Chair of the Political Science Department.
+Christopher J. Paul, 2014 Harold J. Webb, Jr. for excellence in Political Science award winner and Dr. Dunham.